Rock County sheriff's deputies looking for missing hiker near Milton

 Kevin J. Doyle, 66, was last seen near his home at 9:30 a.m. and was expected to be home at 10:30 a.m., according to the post.

-Doyle is described as 5 feet 6 inches tall, 170 pounds with brown hair, blue eyes, white mustache and a goatee.
+Doyle is described as 5 feet, 6 inches tall, 170 pounds with brown hair, blue eyes, and a white mustache and goatee.
 He was last seen wearing a blue jacket and khaki pants.

 Law enforcement officials were contacted regarding the situation at 1:35 p.m., a Rock County 911 Communications Center supervisor said.

-Doyle left his home with his two yellow Labrador retriever dogs named Holly and Frank, according to the post.
+Doyle left his home with his two yellow Labrador retrievers named Holly and Frank, according to the post.

 Drones and search dogs from a variety of jurisdictions were involved in the search.